aliou/www/_posts/2019-01-17-three-ways-to-ignore-files-in-git.md

 tags: [git, tools, til]
 ---

-TIL I learned that their are different ways to ignore files in Git:
+TIL I learned that there are different ways to ignore files in Git:

 ### 1. Using a `.gitignore` file in a repository
 When created in a Git repository, this `.gitignore` is only applied to the